-The Tennessee Human Rights Act prohibits employment practices that discriminate on the basis of race, creed, color, religion, sex, age, or national origin (TN Code Sec.
+The Tennessee Human Rights Act prohibits employment practices that discriminate based on race, creed, color, religion, sex, age, or national origin (TN Code Sec.
 4-21-101 et seq.).

-The Tennessee Disability Act prohibits employment practices that discriminate on the basis of disability (TN Code Sec.
+The Tennessee Disability Act prohibits employment practices that discriminate based on disability (TN Code Sec.
 8-50-103).
-Both laws apply to all public employers and to private employers with eight or more employees.et seq.).
-While neither law specifically addresses the issue of preemployment inquiries, employers that ask applicants about any of these characteristics are likely to violate these provisions unless the characteristic is job related.
+Both laws apply to all public employers and to private employers with eight or more employees.
+While neither law specifically addresses the issue of preemployment inquiries, employers that ask applicants about any of these characteristics are likely to violate these provisions unless the characteristic is job-related.

 Bona fide occupational qualification (BFOQ) exception.
 The Act permits an employer to make an employment inquiry about an applicant’s religion, sex, or age only if it is reasonably necessary to the normal operation of the employer’s business (TN Code Sec.
 4-21-406(a) and TN Code Sec.
 4-21-407).
 According to the Tennessee Human Rights Commission, a BFOQ exception is not warranted when based on: